Apply Now

 7. Works collaboratively with the Methodist Health System, including participation in strategic and action planning for the health system.

-8. Work collaboratively with NMC Faculty Senate Inclusion, Diversity, Equity, and Access (IDEA) committee to address DEI within learning spaces.
+8. Work collaboratively with NMC Faculty Senate committee to address Belonging within learning spaces.

 9. Supports NMC's food pantry